TW-Robotics/Docker-ROS/README.md

 ## Development inside the Docker Container

-To make it easier to develope within the docker container, the folder "catkin_ws/src/" (which is located directly on your computer) is mounted into the docker container under "/home/fhtw_user/catkin_ws/src".
+To make it easier to develope within the docker container, create a folder "./src/" (which must be located directly in the folder from which you run the run_docker_from_hub/local).
+This folder is mounted into the docker container to "/home/fhtw_user/catkin_ws/src/fhtw".
 This allows you to save your projects.
-Please use a USB stick or the volume of your fhtw users.

-If you want to work with a IDE we recommand to use Visual Studio Code and the Remote Development (ms-vscode-remote.vscode-remote-extensionpack) Plugin.
+If you want to work with a IDE we recommand to use Visual Studio Code and the following plugins:

+- Remote Development (ms-vscode-remote.vscode-remote-extensionpack)
+- ROs (ms-iot.vscode-ros)
+- C++ Intellisense (austin.code-gnu-global)

-Further to work with ROS we recommend the ROS (ms-iot.vscode-ros) Plugin.
+Further to work with multiple terminals inside docker we recommend using [tmux](https://thoughtbot.com/blog/a-tmux-crash-course)